creamakerspace/website/content/equipment/sawstop-contractor.md

 - **Hearing damage** from long-term exposure to saw noise

 ## Safety Precautions

-- **Wear PPE** including eye and ear protection, gloves, dust mask, and leather apron.
+- **Wear PPE** including eye and ear protection, dust mask, and leather apron.
+[SawStop recommends against wearing gloves](https://www.sawstop.com/why-sawstop/faqs/) since the glove could snag on the blade and pull your hand into the blade faster resulting in a deeper cut before the blade brake engages.
 - **Avoid loose clothing or jewelry** that may dangle near the saw blade (e.g. Hoodie draw strings) when operating the table saw.
 - **Use the safety features**.
-In most situations, skin detection should remain enabled, and both the riving knife and blade guard should be installed.
+In most situations, skin detection should remain enabled, and the blade guard should be installed.
 - **Turn off the saw when making adjustments**.
 All adjustments must be performed when the saw is off.
 And the saw must be unplugged to perform adjustments that put you in close contact with the blade (e.g. changing the blade or brake)
+- **Ensure saw is safe to use**.
+Do not use if any of these problems are present:
+  - Cracked, dull, or improperly filed blade
+  - Blade has gum sticking to the sides
+  - Unintended fence or table movement
 - **Use proper techniques**
   - Stand out of the way of kickback
   - Never reach over the blade to remove waste or off-cuts while the blade is moving.
+  - Use the riving knife and a featherboard or jig when not using the standard blade guard.
   - Use a push stick or push block for cuts less than 3" wide.
-  - Avoid narrow cuts between the blade and fence (high risk of binding and kickback).
+  - Avoid very narrow cuts between the blade and fence (high risk of binding and kickback).

 ## Glossary